Step 1: Flow-Through Entity versus C-Corporation.

 - – Single Member LLC taxed as an S corporation.

 - – LLC taxed as an S Corporation

 - – LLC taxed as a Limited Partnership

 Sole proprietorships are not considered here as an option for two main reasons: from a marketing point of view, there is no value in being the owner/operator; and of course, from a liability point of view, even with insurance, you may find yourself financially paralyzed.

 - Do you have a business partner?
 If not, an LLC taxed as a partnership is not an option unless you have an existing S- or C corporation that will act as a partner.

-- Do you want S corporation taxation (filing Form 1120S)?
-Note that we did not say “Be an S corporation,” but rather, do you want to have your entity taxed as an S corporation?
-This not only includes an S corporation, but also an LLC taxed as an S corporation.
+- Do you want S corporation taxation (filing Form the 1120S)?
+Note that we did not say, “Be an S corporation,” Rather, do you want to have your entity taxed as an S corporation?
+This includes an S corporation and an LLC taxed as an S corporation.

-Keep in mind if you have foreign shareholders, C corporations, an LLC taxed as a partnership or a limited partnership, none may be a shareholder of your entity taxed as an S corporation.
+If you have foreign shareholders, C corporations, or an LLC taxed as a partnership or a limited partnership, and none may be a shareholder of your entity taxed as an S corporation.
 This is especially important if you plan to have investors down the road.